Okay, following your advice, I carried out the following steps, with some odd results.

 4. To make sure no fuel in cylinders, I leave the fuel pump fuse out, disconnect coils again and crank the engine for a few seconds to clear out any fuel.

-5. Put all plugs and coils back, reconnect (but still leave fuel pump fuse out), try to start the car, and it starts!! runs for a few seconds, then dies. (to be expected, fuel pump fuse is out)
+5. Put all plugs and coils back, reconnect (but still leave fuel pump fuse out), try to start the car, and it starts!
+Runs for a few seconds, then shuts off.
+(To be expected, fuel pump fuse is out)

 6. Put fuel pump fuse back, try to start.
 Nothing.
 Engine just cranks.

 7. Spray engine start in, nothing, engine just cranks.